datanav/docs/security-internal-notes.rst

 Organization custom roles and permissions (https://jira.bouvet.no/browse/IS-3150)
-   * define a new custom role
-   * remove a custom role
-   * define a new custom permission
+   * define a new custom principal
-   * remove a custom permission
+   * remove a custom principal
-   * Assign a custom permission to a role
-   * Remove a custom permission from a role

 Organization user roles:
 (https://jira.bouvet.no/browse/IS-3151)
-   * add a role to a user
+   * add a principal to a user
-   * remove a role from a user
+   * remove a principal from a user

 SESAM Subscription: